sygpandit/firebase-authentication/README.md

 # firebase-authentication
-A dummy application with firebase authentication
+A dummy school management system with firebase authentication